wsulliv8/wsulliv8.github.io/_posts/2025-12-13-GitOdyssey.md

 ### Frontend decisions

-We optimized for a “developer-native” experience:
+We optimized for a developer-native experience:

 - **React Flow + Dagre** for the commit graph
 - **Monaco Diff Editor** so diffs feel like VS Code